Sweden during World War I: Swedish occupation of the Åland Islands

-Sweden and the Finnish civil war
+Sweden and the Finnish Civil War

-With the outbreak of civil war in Finland between the communist "Reds" and the nationalist-democratic "Whites", steps were taken by various actors within Sweden assist the cause of the Whites.
+With the outbreak of the Finnish Civil War between the communist "Reds" and the nationalist-democratic "Whites", steps were taken by various actors within Sweden assist the cause of the Whites.
 The organisation Finlands vänner (Friends of Finland) was formed in January 1918 with financing from the Swedish business sector to provide support and recruits to the White armies.
 In addition to this, approximately 1,100 Swedes volunteered for service with the White forces, of whom roughly 500 saw combat.
 These volunteers included officers of the Swedish army.

 The largest group of Swedish volunteers that served with the White army was a roughly 350-strong unit dubbed the "Swedish Brigade".
 Whilst this unit was kept in reserve for much of the war, it was deployed at the decisive battle of Tampere.
 It was at Tampere that the Swedish Brigade suffered its first casualty (a right-wing historian by the name of Olof Palme), and their casualties in the taking of the city went on to be heavy.
-Throughout the war the Swedish Brigade suffered 34 men killed and 50 wounded.
+The Swedish Brigade suffered 34 men killed and 50 wounded in the battle.
 Sweden also provided a group of six aeroplanes that was to provide the leader of the Finnish Whites, Marshal Mannerheim, with valuable intelligence.
 Swedish support for the Whites also included financial support from Swedish business interests, and military munitions which were delivered by Swedish warships.
 Medical and veterinary support was also provided.

 In terms of support for the Reds in Swedish society, even though Sweden's new social-democratic/liberal government was towards the left side of the political spectrum, social-democratic/liberal politicians like Hjalmar Branting and Johannes Hellner were sympathetic to the Whites as they were seen as the legitimate government and the Reds were seen, in contrast, as undemocratic and too close to communist Russia.
 Few Swedes volunteered to serve with the Reds and there was little support for them until close to the end of the war, when reports of poor treatment of captured Reds prompted calls in Politiken (a left-wing news paper) to support them.